Tuition & Financial Aid

 Email Us

 You may email us general questions.
-An expected response time can be up to 7 business days
+An expected response time from 7 days down to 3 days

 Note: Please include your NSHE id number